Anurag-30/knowledge-base/05-Sql/Querying Tables/Readme.md

 ` SELECT first_name FROM person WHERE gender = 'female' AND (age > 23 AND age <= 30) ORDER BY DESC;` <br />

-The above query can be used to retrieve all the first names from the table `person` where the gender is female and age is in between 24 and 30
+The above query can be used to retrieve all the first names from the table `person` where the gender is female and age is in between 24 and 30.
+The